Financial-Times/origami/apps/website/_specification-v1/services.md

 ---
 title: Service Specification
 description: A specification which describes what is required when building Origami web services.
-cta: Read the service spec
+cta: Read the service specification

 # Redirect from legacy URLs
 redirect_from: